amdrgoncalves/risk/README.md

 pip install -r config/requirements.txt
 ```

 Frontend.
 Vue is working like a template for django.
-In deployment is served by Nginx
+In deployment is served by Nginx at collectstatic folder created by django.
 ```
 cd src/static/risk_fronted
 npm install -g @vue/cli